Payal-Kumari-2302/Python_Programming_language_Notes-Theory-/README.md

 # 🐍 Python Programs

-This repository contains Python programs and notes for learning core concepts, improving problem-solving skills, and preparing for technical interviews and placements. 🚀
+This repository contains Python programs and notes focused on building strong programming fundamentals, improving problem-solving skills, and preparing for technical interviews and placements. 🚀

 ---